-10. DEFERRED INFLOWS OF RESOURCES - GAIN ON REFUNDING
+12. DEFERRED INFLOWS OF RESOURCES - GAIN ON REFUNDING

 The gain on defeasance pertaining to the 2009, 2011 and 2014 refunding is recorded in the District Wide Financial Statements as deferred inflows of resources.
 The gain on defeasance on the advanced refunding is being amortized on the District Wide Financial Statements using the straight line method over 9 years, 11 years and 11 years, respectively.
+The gain on defeasance was fully amortized by June 30, 2023

-11. TERMINATION BENEFITS PAYABLE
+13. TERMINATION BENEFITS PAYABLE

 The District offers a retirement award to teachers and non-instructional staff outlined in their employment contracts.
 For teachers, a retirement award of 1% of the final year's salary, for each year of teaching service, is available to those who have been in the employ of the District for at least 10 years and who have sufficient service credit with the New York State Teachers' Retirement System or a teacher who has not yet reached age 55 but has served 25 years in one district and submits a notice of retirement from public education in New York State.
-Those who submit their resignation by May 1st of the year prior to the last year before retirement, shall be paid in addition to and as part of their regular salary, during the last year before retirement.
+Those who submit their resignation at any other time than the end of the regular school year shall not be eligible for the provision except in the case of emergency.
 Notices made at later dates will cause deferral of payment until the year following retirement.
 For non-instructional staff, hired before November 13, 1998 who have at least 20 years of service, a retirement award of one and one quarter percent (1.25%) for each year of service, of the final year's salary, is available to those who are eligible to retire with pension benefits pursuant to New York State Employees' Retirement System.
 Those eligible employees who have served at least 10 years but less than 20 years shall receive the award at three quarters of one percent (.75%) of final pay for each year of service.
 Notification to the District is required five or more months prior to the date of retirement.
-The current value of retirement awards earned is \$2,945,329 and is recorded as a long-term liability on the Statement of Net Position.
+The current value of retirement awards earned is \$3,491,786 and is recorded as a long-term liability on the Statement of Net Position.

-12. RISK MANAGEMENT
+14. RISK MANAGEMENT